jamesamcl/pysbolgraph/README.md

 # PySBOLGraph

-PySBOLGraph is a simple Python library to read and write SBOL files.

-It should be compatible with both Python 2.7 and Python 3.
+PySBOLGraph is a simple native Python library to read and write [SBOL](http://sbolstandard.org) files, compatible with both Python 2.7 and Python 3.

 Install using ``python setup.py install``